MK2112/minicorpus/README.md

 For the Pythia 160M model benchmarks, we see that all of the 'improved' MiniPile model variants maintain similar MMLU performance (0.230, which is slightly worse than random guessing at 0.250), undercutting the original MiniPile (0.270) slightly.
 WinoGrande shows high consistency across MiniPile model variants, too.
 Compared to the Pile-trained model, every MiniPile model variant indicates catastrophic failure on both versions of Lambada, with perplexity scores in the millions.
 However, Blimp scores show only moderate degradation from the Pile-trained baseline, indicating a high retention of reasoning capabilities.

-The 160M MiniPile baseline shows highest MMLU (0.270) and competitive ARC-Challenge scores (0.213), while 160M Density shows best WinoGrande (0.520) and solid Blimp (0.550) scores, and at the same time being approx. 6% smaller in training example count compared to MiniPile, and 13% smaller in memory footprint than the MiniPile reproduction.
+The Pythia 160M MiniPile baseline shows highest MMLU (0.270) and competitive ARC-Challenge scores (0.213), while 160M Density shows best WinoGrande (0.520) and solid Blimp (0.550) scores, and at the same time being approx. 6% smaller in training example count compared to MiniPile, and 13% smaller in memory footprint than the MiniPile reproduction.

 Of the attempted improvements, the "Low Density" version shows overall lowest scores, beating the reproduction only slightly in the Blimp benchmark.
 This implies that it is important to enforce capturing diversity, but to also still sufficiently capture dense, similar regions of data instead of overly prefering sparse, unique example regions.